-For B5a, report the total number of absentee ballots transmitted (sent by your office) to UOCAVA voters for the November 2018 general election, and then divide the total number of transmitted UOCAVA ballots that were reported in B5a into Uniformed Services (B5b) and non-military/civilian overseas voters (B5c).
+For B5a, report the total number of absentee ballots transmitted (sent by your office) to UOCAVA voters for the November 2020 general election, and then divide the total number of transmitted UOCAVA ballots that were reported in B5a into Uniformed Services (B5b) and non-military/civilian overseas voters (B5c).
 If the total number of UOCAVA ballots transmitted is zero, report "0" for B5a and skip to B23.

-For questions B6, B7, and B8, report how many UOCAVA absentee ballots your jurisdiction transmitted to UOCAVA voters via postal mail (B6), email (B7), and other (B8).
+For questions B6, B7, and B8, report how many UOCAVA absentee ballots your jurisdiction transmitted to UOCAVA voters via postal mail (B6), email (B7), and other modes, such as fax or online ballot delivery portals (B8).
 These questions refer to the way ballots were sent to voters, not the way ballots were requested or returned.

 Type of UOCAVA Voter a.
 Total b.
 Uniformed Services voters (members of the Uniformed Services and their eligible dependents)- domestic or foreign c.
-Non- military/civilian overseas voters B5.
+Non-military/civilian overseas voters B5.
 TOTAL absentee ballots transmitted to UOCAVA voters B6.
 Postal mail: Report the total number transmitted by postal mail, using USPS or any private courier shipping services (e.g., FedEx, UPS, DHL).
 B7.
 Email: Report the total number transmitted via email attachment from your office to voters.
 B8.
-Other mode: Report the total number transmitted by other methods such as fax, online ballot delivery portals, etc. B5-B8 Comments: •
+Other mode: Report the total number transmitted by other methods such as fax, online ballot delivery portals, etc. B5-B8 Comments: 1 1

-UOCAVA Ballots Returned: Questions B9-B12
+UOCAVA Ballots Returned: Questions B9-B13